SpectralVectors/MindMapper/README.md

 ![screenshot](/Mindmap.png)

 ## Notes
-This was requested by a user on RightClickSelect, and made possible by a blog post from Nikita: https://b3d.interplanety.org/en/multiline-text-in-blender-interface-panels/ on how to extend Blender's Panels to display multiline text strings.
+This was requested by Tobias on RightClickSelect, and made possible by a blog post from Nikita: https://b3d.interplanety.org/en/multiline-text-in-blender-interface-panels/ on how to extend Blender's Panels to display multiline text strings.

 This addon gives you a custom Node Editor (just like the Shader Node Editor, or the Geometry Node Editor), which will appear in the Workspace menu after you install it.